loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 Ensure that the MySQL server is running.
 Open a new command window and navigate to the '~/alfresco' directory
-- Run 'alf_start_jb.sh' to start JBoss
+- Run 'sudo alf_start_jb.sh' to start JBoss
 - If you wish to use OpenOffice document transformations, run 'start_oo.sh'
 - You can now try Alfresco by visiting: